dhellmann/pymotw-3/source/queue/index.rst

    :start-after: #end_pymotw_header

-This example uses a single thread to illustrate that elements are removed from the queue in the same order they are inserted.
+This example uses a single thread to illustrate that elements are removed from the queue in the same order in which they are inserted.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'queue_fifo.py'))